nhahv/bootstrap4-intellij/src/util/resources/readme-template.md

-Bootstrap 4 & Font awesome snippets for IntelliJ
+Bootstrap 4 & Font Awesome 5 snippets for IntelliJ
 ===========================

-A set of Bootstrap 4 & Font awesome snippets for the following JetBrains products:
+A set of Bootstrap 4 & Font Awesome 5 snippets for the following JetBrains products:

 - IntelliJ IDEA
 - WebStorm and PhpStorm